 QuickBooks Online Series

-QuickBooks remains to be the dominant accounting software used by small and medium-sized businesses.
+QuickBooks remains the dominant accounting software used by small and medium-sized businesses.
 Today more than ever, the cloud-based QuickBooks Online is quickly replacing desktop accounting software versions due to its accessibility and flexibility.
 This course series will introduce you to QuickBooks Online, teach you the software’s intermediate functions and features, and teach you how to manage your business financials using QuickBooks Online.

 Additional Community-Based Outreach Information